hellosign/hellosign-openapi/README.md

 ## Thank you

-There's a wide world of APIs out there and we (HelloSign's API Engineering team) wanted to thank you for using ours.
+There's a wide world of APIs out there and we (Dropbox Sign's API Engineering team) wanted to thank you for using ours.
 We've been working hard to improve our developer experience and have some big releases planned for this year (2022).
 We look forward to showing you that your trust is well placed.

 # Appendix